DFE-Digital/fh-family-experience-design-history/app/posts/2022-09-22-mvp-version1.md

       src: results-page.jpg
 ---

-## MVP version 1 for testing
+## MVP journey 1 for testing

-### MVP versions 1 and 2
+### MVP journeys 1 and 2

 One big design question for the team right now is: should searches for family hubs and services/groups be separated?
 Do users see a difference between these and do they care about the difference?

-For the last few weeks we have focused on a coded prototype (MVP version 1), in which users can choose on the homepage between searching for a family hub and searching for services and groups.
+For the last few weeks we have focused on a coded prototype (MVP journey 1), in which users can choose on the homepage between searching for a family hub and searching for services and groups.

-We plan next to build and test a prototype (MVP version 2) in which the search for family hubs and services/groups are integrated into one single search.
+We plan next to build and test a prototype (MVP journey 2) in which the search for family hubs and services/groups are integrated into one single search.

 We will test both versions and see what users prefer.

-### How we have designed MVP 1
+### How we have designed MVP journey 1

 We have redrafted content from Alpha throughout, including the homepage, search pages, results pages and bad journeys.